norhuerta/data-analyst-norahuerta/README.md

    - Managed access to AWS resources, ensuring that only authorized users and processes could interact with sensitive datasets.
 IAM helped enforce the principle of least privilege.
 9. **AWS EC2 (Elastic compute Cloud)**
    - Deployed virtual machines (instances) to host applications and facilitate the sharing of reports.
 EC2 provided scalable compute resources for the DAP.
+10. **Draw.io**
+    - Used to create and visualize data flow diagrams, architecture diagrams, and workflows for a better understanding of data processes and infrastructure.

+## Deliverables
+1. **Raw Data CSV Files**
+   - Location: Stored in the **raw** folder within the Amazon S3 bucket.
+   - Description: This dataset includes unprocessed call center metrics directly ingested from the contact center logs.
+It serves as the initial input before any data cleaning or transformation occurs.
+2. **Curated Data CSV Files**
+   - Location: Stored in the **curated** folder within the Amazon S3 bucket.
+   - Description: These files represent the cleaned and transformed dataset, with personal identification information (PII) removed and quality issues resolved.
+The curated dataset is ready for analysis and querying.

+3. **Trusted Data CSV Files**
+   - Location: Stored in the **Trusted** folder within the Amazon S3 bucket.
+   - Description: The final validated dataset, fully cleaned and processed, adhering to data governance and privacy policies.
+This dataset has been quality-checked and is ready for use in business intelligence (BI) tools or further analysis.

+4. **documentation**
+   - Location: Available in the repository as **markdown** files.
+   - Description: Comprehensive documentation that includes descriptions of the data wrangling process, methodologies, transformations applied, and the AWS architecture used in the project.